 04. Thou shalt not use many many fonts

-Although we all have access to thousands of free top-quality fonts to use in our design work, thanks to the likes of Google Fonts and services such as Font Squirrel, you don't need to use them all at once.
+It's the cardinal sin of type – using too many fonts.
+Although we all have access to thousands of free fonts to use in our design work, thanks to the likes of Google Fonts and services such as Font Squirrel, you don't need to use them all at once.

 Using multiple fonts across a site, magazine or, well, any piece of design can confuse and distract from your message.
 A general rule of thumb is to use no more than three fonts in your design (although there are exceptions, such as illustrated type pieces).